 Programming procedures use line and extension numbers.
-The line number represents the line jack on a 206 or 400 module that the outside line is connected to.
-Similarly, the extension number represents the extension jack on a 206 module that the system phone or standard device is connected to.
+The line number represents the line jack on a 206 or 400 module to which the outside line is connected.
+Similarly, the extension number represents the extension jack on a 206 module to which the system phone or standard device is connected.

 For each 206 module, the system assigns two lines and six extensions; for each 400 module, the system assigns four lines.
 The system numbers lines and extensions consecutively.
-Figure 2-1 shows the numbering scheme-01 through 24-for a system with maximum lines.
-Figure 2-2 shows the numbering scheme-10 through 57-for a system with maximum extensions.
+Figure 2-1 shows the numbering scheme for a system with maximum lines.
+Figure 2-2 shows the numbering scheme for a system with maximum extensions.
 However, your system can have any number of lines and extensions up to the maximum.